-- 34. The UKSC and JCPC building is easily accessible by the public who are able to visit and attend hearings.
-We will continue to offer a dedicated reception/information desk service every day the Court is open, to welcome visitors and deal with enquiries.
-Details of any planned building closures will be published online. - 35.
-We will continue to film all proceedings of the court (subject to any exceptions ordered by the Justices) and, on request, make recordings available to educational establishments and to the main public broadcast organisations for use in news or current affairs programmes.
+- 35. The UKSC and JCPC building is easily accessible by the public who are able to visit and attend hearings.
+We will continue to offer a dedicated reception/information desk service every day the Court is open, in order to welcome visitors and deal with enquiries.
+Details of any planned building closures will be published online. - 36.
+We will continue to film all proceedings of the Court (subject to any exceptions ordered by the Justices) and, on request, make recordings available to educational establishments and to the main public broadcast organisations for use in news or current affairs programmes.
 Since October 2014 we have live streamed all proceedings (again subject to any exceptions ordered by the Justices) via the UKSC and JCPC websites.
-We will continue to explore ways of enhancing this service within our current resource limitations. - 36.
-The UKSC / JCPC will continue to ensure our websites are accessible for partially sighted users, and better optimized for those viewing on mobiles and tablet devices (which now accounts for 20% of all our web traffic). - 37.
+In May 2015 this was supplemented by the launch of an 'on demand' archive of the last year's case footage.
+These video services receive approximately 20,000 and 10,000 distinct users each month respectively.
+We will continue to monitor usage figures and other feedback to ensure these services are providing good value for money. - 37.
 We will continue to provide training for our staff on how appropriately to assist visitors with access difficulties.
 Audio booster loops are available for those with hearing difficulties joining guided tours, and Braille versions of our visitor guide complete with tactile maps and illustrations are available to borrow from Reception. - 38.
-In 2015 2016 we will again open the Court for seven 'Open Days'.
-These are designed to give members of the public the opportunity to see some private areas of the building, and to provide additional explanatory material about the artwork on display.
-The dates (which will include the popular 'Open House London' weekend in September) will be publicized on the Court's website, via social media channels and through clear external signage.
+From April 2016 we will commence targeted advertising promotion of the UKSC/JCPC building to the tourist market, to increase further footfall into the building from those visiting London.
+Advertisements will be placed in a popular tourist magazine and new visitor leaflets will be distributed at tourist information centres, heritage sites, London hotels and also neighbouring institutions.